Skip to content

 But be careful as third-repositories could endanger the stability of the operating system!

-For a start, the first packages are installed from the default repositories:
+At first the first packages are installed from the default repositories:

 1